Rebuild Wheel Cylinders

 Run the hone long enough to smooth out the bore, but be careful not to over-hone.

-When done, wipe out the cylinder and look inside to see if all pits and corrosion are gone.
+When done, wipe out the cylinder (brake parts cleaner and shop towels) and look inside to see if all pits and corrosion are gone.
 Repeat the honing process until the bore is smooth and free of scratches.
 Clean the bore and remove all traces of the hone grit, then blow dry with compressed air.

 Another way to hone wheel cylinders is by hand, or more accurately, by finger.
 Wrap a piece of emery cloth around a finger and have at it.
 Switch from coarse grit to medium grit and then to fine.